Epoxy resin is a unique chemical compound that is popular for its strong adhesive quality.

 Plus, any bubbles present will need to be removed.
 Otherwise, it will weaken the resin as well.

-However, even though the resin will cure in a matter of hours, it is important to not apply any real stress or tension for seven days to allow for full, complete curing.
+However, even though the resin will cure in a matter of hours, it is important not to apply any real stress or tension for seven days to allow for full, complete curing.

 The seven days will allow the resin to become plastic or polymer and withstand the stresses that are required of it.